mayebejames/jamesmaye/_site/Chronic Myeloid Leukaemia.md

 ## Epidemiology

 CML is a rare disease, with a frequency of 1.25 per 100,000; it accounts for 15% of all adult leukaemias.
 It is a disease of middle age; patients usually present around their 50s.
 CML is more common in females than males.
-Environmental risk factors in clude previous exposure to radiation.
+Environmental risk factors include previous exposure to radiation.

 ## Aetiology

 For the vast majority of patients, the aetiology of CML is completely unknown.
 The only epidemiological risk factor identified is exposure to radiation.
-The BCR-ABL fusion protein produced by the t(9;22) Philadelphia chromosome translocation appears to be a universal causative agent in CML.
-95% of cases are found to have the Philadelphia chromosome, while the remaining 5% are thought to have other genetic abnormalities producing the BCR-ABL fusion gene without the classic 9;22 translocation.
+The BCR-ABL fusion protein produced by the t(9;22) Philadelphia chromosome translocation appears to be a universal causative agent: 95% of cases are found to have the Philadelphia chromosome, while the remaining 5% are thought to have other genetic abnormalities producing the BCR-ABL fusion gene without the classic 9;22 translocation.
 The resultant BCR-ABL fusion protein is a potent tyrosine kinase.
 It has been shown both _in vitro_ and _in vivo_ to transform haematopoietic progenitor cells, blocking apopotosis, increasing proliferation and altering differentiation.

 ## Clinical Features